Design and construction manager

 - applying your learning on live projects

-You'll learn in modern facilities in our Natural and Built Environment Department in our City Campus, led by our extensively experienced teaching staff.
+You'll learn in modern facilities in our Natural and Built Environment Department in our City Campus.

-• Successful completion of one the following Level 4 Apprenticeship Standards from an academic institution or registered training provider.
+You'll also need to have successfully completed one of the following Level 4 apprenticeship standards from an academic institution or registered training provider: